sijopkd/sijopkd.github.io/_pages/about.md

 ## Education

-- The University of Texas at Austin - Red McCombs School of Business \
-Master's degree in Business Analytics \
+- The University of Texas at Austin - Red McCombs School of Business \n Master's degree in Business Analytics \n
 May 2020 \

 - Birla Institute of Technology and Science, Pilani \